jadebraz/PEBMED/README.md

  - **Node.js**, allows data to be sent to the front end without requiring multiple connections that standardize the information and delay the execution of the request.

+ - **Styled-Components**, allows us to create style components when writing CSS code within a JavaScript file.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).